martinezpenya/ED-CFGS-2122/UD02/UD02_ejercicios_EN.md

 6. Install the Netbeans integrated environment.
 Take a screenshot once installed and running.
 7. Install the Eclipse integrated environment.
 Take a screenshot once installed and running.
 8. Create a "Hello World" project in Java in Netbeans.
 Make its compilation and execution.
-9. What build system does Netbeans use to generate the "executable" files?
-Look in the root directory of the project and examine which buildfile it uses from those seen in the topic.
-10. Create a "Hello World" project in Java in Eclipse.
+9. Create a "Hello World" project in Java in Eclipse.
 Make its compilation and execution.
-11. What build system does Eclipse use to generate the "executable" files?
-Look in the root directory of the project and examine which buildfile it uses from those seen in the topic.

 # Information sources